HerrPhil/phone-emulator/README.md

 However that is not possible by design.

-"""
-While you can programmatically open the dialer with a specific number using Intent.ACTION_DIAL and a tel: URI, this still requires user interaction to complete the call.
-The CALL_PRIVILEGED permission, which would theoretically allow direct calling, is restricted to system applications and cannot be granted to third-party apps.
-Therefore, any implementation in Jetpack Compose must follow this limitation and cannot bypass the dialer interface for emergency numbers.
+>While you can programmatically open the dialer with a specific number using Intent.ACTION_DIAL and
+>a tel: URI, this still requires user interaction to complete the call.
+The CALL_PRIVILEGED
+>permission, which would theoretically allow direct calling, is restricted to system applications and
+>cannot be granted to third-party apps.
+Therefore, any implementation in Jetpack Compose must follow
-"""
+>this limitation and cannot bypass the dialer interface for emergency numbers.

 As a consolation prize, I figured out how to configure a text field to allow a valid phone number to be entered.